Memory-dependent noise-induced resonance and diffusion in non-markovian systems: Movement under the action of random force

-Figure~\ref{Stoch} demonstrates the oscillatory motion with increasing amplitude for the Mori-Zwanzig system under the action of random force.
-This motion occurs with the frequency of self-oscillations, Eq.~\eqref{MuExp_VDeg2}, and can be associated with a kind of stochastic resonance.
-Indeed, according to definition given, e.g., in Wikipedia, ``Stochastic resonance is a phenomenon in which a signal that is normally too weak to be detected by a sensor, can be boosted by adding white noise to the signal, which contains a wide spectrum of frequencies.
-The frequencies in the white noise corresponding to the original signal's frequencies will resonate with each other, amplifying the original signal while not amplifying the rest of the white noise''.
-Note that stochastic resonance in random systems with memory was discussed earlier by many authors (see, e.g., Refs.~\cite{Gammaitoni,McDonnell} and references therein).
-However, attention should be paid to the fundamental difference between stochastic resonance in its usual sense and the phenomenon discussed here.
-Usually, stochastic resonance is considered for systems with double-well potentials in the presence of an external regular periodic force, and resonance occurs when the frequency of the external force is comparable with half the characteristic frequency of the noise-induced interwell transitions.
+One of the most frequently discussed types of amplification of oscillations due to external noise is the stochastic resonance (see, e.g., Refs.~\cite{Benzi_1981,Gammaitoni,McDonnell} and references therein).
+Usually, stochastic resonance is considered for the \emph{nonlinear} systems with double-well potentials in the presence of an external regular periodic force, and resonance occurs when the frequency of the external force is comparable with half the characteristic frequency of the noise-induced interwell transitions.
 In the system we are considering, there are neither double-well potentials, nor an external periodic force.
 In our case, the noise does ``double duty''.
 The inclusion of noise leads, firstly, to the resonant excitation of oscillations at the self-frequency $\omega$, Eq.~\eqref{MuExp_VDeg2}.
 This takes place due to the presence of frequencies in the noise spectrum, which are close to $\omega$.
 Secondly, the noise leads to a subsequent increase in the amplitude of oscillations over time.
+The discussed here phenomenon resembles the well-known coherence resonance which is also observed in the absence of an external regular periodic force~\cite{Pikovsky_1997}.
+However, contrary to the coherence resonance, we consider here the \emph{linear} systems where the noise-induced resonance occurs due to their memory of the prehistory.